SalesforceAIResearch/CoDA/README.md

 - [Citation 📚](#citation-)

 ## Overview 🎯
 CoDA is Salesforce AI Research's open diffusion language model.
 This repo contains a unified training pipeline from pre-training to post-training, evaluation harnesses, and a simple Fast-API based serving backend.
-The [technical report 📄](Text_Diffusion_Model_Report.pdf) formalizes the noise schedule, connects the objective to masked autoregressive training, and documents empirical gains.
-An official arXiv preprint will be posted soon [[arXiv 🔗]](#).
 >Note: This repository is provided for research purposes only.
 Data release is subjected to internal regulations.

 ## Repository Map 🗺️